San7o/hive-operator/README.md

 # kivebpf

-Kive is a free and open source eBPF-powered file access monitoring Kubernetes operator.
+Kivebpf is a free and open source eBPF-powered file access monitoring Kubernetes operator.

+Kivebpf is used by [Koney](https://github.com/dynatrace-oss/koney/) to place deception policies on kubernetes clusters.

 # Basic Usage